 Failure to do so may delay the processing of your submission.

 Perspectives from the field - we seek to publish field perspectives from first responders in health, emergency management, defence, law enforcement or other relevant sectors in biosecurity.
 We believe this is a critical aspect of knowledge which is often overlooked or undocumented.
 Persepctives from the field aim to enhance understanding of factors that affect response capability.
-This could include perspectives on inter-operability, enablers and barriers to response, systems issues, occupational health and safety of responders, or other issue of operational concern.
+This could include perspectives on inter-operability, enablers and barriers to response, systems issues, occupational health and safety of responders, a specific response or other issue of operational concern.
 Perspectives should be no more than 1000 words, with up to 15 references.

 CBRN News - the latest news on chemical, biological, radiation and nuclear (CBRN) events will be published by our CBRN expert.
 We do not acceot submissions in this category, but if you have news of interest, please contact our CBRN Editor, A/Prof David Heslop firstname.lastname@example.org

 All word limits exclude referencing and citation.
 Where relevant, approvals from human or animal research ethics committees or institutional review boards should be cited in the methods.